Mono Channel Conversion Switch: How It Works and Why It Matters

 🔵 STM (Stereo-to-Mono)

-Type: One switch per stereo pair
+Type: One switch per Stereo pair

 🟢 Per-Channel Mono

-Type: One switch per channel
+Type: One switch per mono channel

 | Version | Switch Type | Best Use Case | Icon |